 Enable EPEL and PowerTools on AlmaLinux 8

-EPEL (Extra Packages for Enterprise Linux) is an open-source and free community-based repository project from the Fedora team which provides 100% high-quality add-on software packages for Linux distribution including RHEL (Red Hat Enterprise Linux), CentOS StreamAlmaLinux, and Rocky Linux.
+EPEL (Extra Packages for Enterprise Linux) is an open-source and free community-based repository project from the Fedora team that provides 100% high-quality add-on software packages for Linux distributions, including RHEL (Red Hat Enterprise Linux), CentOS StreamAlmaLinux, and Rocky Linux.

 EPEL is not an official part of the RHEL subscription or an official offering from Red Hat.
 But it can come in handy for admins and developers who work with RHEL and need a few utilities packaged for RHEL from a source they can feel good about.